Rustig Toko Lodge

 After a long, hot day, indulge yourself with a refreshing swim in the pool.
 Observe the small variety of animals that visit the floodlit waterhole, or just enjoy the magical ambiance created by the vast natural backdrop of the landscape.
 Join a sundowner around the fire, followed by typical African cuisine for dinner accompanied, by some of the finest South-African wines.

 There are morning, afternoon and night game drives.
-Giraffe, springbok, kudu, oryx, warthog, zebra, the bat eared-fox and the rare aardwolf can be sighted.
+Giraffe, springbok, kudu, eland, oryx, warthog, ground squirrels and zebra can be observed.
+Night drives are a very popular excursion in the hours of darkness.
+Sightings are never guaranteed but chances abound to sight the 'shy 5'.
+Aardvark, aardwolf, porcupine, African wild cat and the bat-eared fox.
 Guided or unguided, early morning or late afternoon walking trails along the dolomite hills can be taken.
-The Damara Dik-Dik, rock dassies and over 200 bird species can be spotted around this area, including 3 types of hornbill, the endemic Monteiro's Hornbill and the rare Hartlaub's Francolin.
+The Damara dik-dik, rock dassies and over 200 bird species can be spotted around this area, including 3 types of hornbill, the endemic Monteiro's Hornbill and the rare Hartlaub's Francolin.

 - Rock engravings at the Peet Albert's Hilltop